atdd-bdd/GherkinExecutorForJava/README.md

 No calls to production code are in this glue code, as the Scenario is completely independent of the code.

 Congratulations, you're ready to start with your project.
-You can delete the `SimpleTest` directory (or remove the `fail` from the glue code.)
+You can delete the `SimpleTest` directory (or make the tests pass :) )

 ### Your Project